rjmcf/HeirtombPostmortem/index.markdown

 We'll see just how badly that idea impacted us in due course.

-## Implementation: my perspective
+## Implementation: My Saturday

-Before I explore what I worked on for the majority of the rest of this, I just wanna draw attention to what an absolute beast Max is.
+Before I explore what I worked on for the rest of this piece, I just wanna draw attention to what an absolute beast Max is.
 I mean, obviously we all know that already but

 {% include captioned_image.html url="assets/model_start_time.png" width="300" description="Max started work on a model at 11:22" %}
 {% include captioned_image.html url="assets/model_end_time.png" width="400" description="And had made a brilliant one by 11:41" %}